-Background: The electrocardiogram (ECG) is a non-invasive test that is used to reflect underlying heart conditions by measuring the electrical activity of the heart.
-By positioning electrodes (electrical sensing devices) on the body in standardised locations, information about many heart conditions can be learned by looking for characteristic patterns on the ECG.
-For instance, the ECG can show the heart's rate and rhythm, detect decreased blood flow, enlargement of the heart, or the presence of either current or past heart attacks.

-Action: Your feedback letter may advise you to speak to your GP about your result.
+- Background The electrocardiogram (ECG) is a non-invasive test that is used to reflect underlying heart conditions by measuring the electrical activity of the heart.
+By positioning electrodes (electrical sensing devices) on the body in standardized locations, information about many heart conditions can be learned by looking for characteristic patterns on the ECG print-out.
+For instance, the ECG can show the heart's rate and rhythm, detect decreased blood flow, enlargement of the heart, or the presence of either current or past heart attacks. - Action Your feedback letter may advise you to speak to your GP about your result.
+A copy of your ECG will be sent to your GP if you have given consent and an accurate GP address.
 Your GP is best placed to advise you on the significance of any findings in the light of your own personal history.